• Skip to primary navigation

 2. Healthier Takeout: Because you’re making homemade orange chicken, you can control what goes into it, automatically making it healthier than takeout.

-3. Budget Friendly: It is so much cheaper to make your own chinese chicken than it is to order out.
+3. Budget Friendly: It is so much cheaper to make your own Chinese chicken than it is to order out.
 You can feed the entire family for less than a combo meal.

 4. So Tasty: The sauce on our Orange Chicken is packed full of all of the best Asian flavor enhancers.
 Orange juice, soy sauce, ginger, and garlic are cooked with vinegar and sugar to make a balanced and delicious dish.